-Your Mac will proceed to download iOS 13 using your data connection from your iPhone. iTunes will then install iOS 13 on your iPhone.
+Your Mac will proceed to download iOS 14 using your data connection from your iPhone.
+You will then be able to use iTunes to install iOS 14 on your iPhone.

-Alternatively, if your Mac happens to be connected to the internet via Ethernet, or another way, you could download iOS using iTunes in exactly the same way as above.
-(Note that when Apple resigns iTunes with the arrival of Catalina the Finder will manage things like software downloads).
+Alternatively, if your Mac happens to be connected to the internet via Ethernet, or another way, you could download iOS using iTunes or the Finder in exactly the same way as above.
+(Note that when Apple resigned iTunes with the arrival of Catalina so from macOS Catalina the Finder manages things like software downloads).

-Downloading via iTunes is also a great way to install iOS 13 on your iPhone if you don't have enough space on your iPhone, so follow the steps above.
+Downloading via the Finder or iTunes is also a great way to install iOS 14 on your iPhone if you don't have enough space on your iPhone, so follow the steps above.

 Will iPhone update erase my data